 Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities or other assets in their accounts to meet the call unless the firm has contacted them first.
-This is not the case.
+This is not the case with margin investing.
 The firm can take necessary steps to protect its financial interests, including immediately selling the securities without notice to the customer.

 You are not entitled to choose which securities or other assets in your account(s) are liquidated or sold to meet a margin call.

 Because the securities are collateral for the margin loan, the firm has the right to decide which security to sell in order to protect its interests.

 For complete disclosure on margin risks, please see the Margin Disclosure Statement.